lukeselden/rev-jwt-gen-sample/deno/README.md

 *NOTE: steps assume [Deno](https://deno.land) v1.20 or above*

 1. Copy `.env.example` to `.env` and set the `REV_JWT_URL` to the URL of your Rev tenant
-2. Configure the Signing/Encryption certificates.
-Either:
+2. Configure the Signing/Encryption certificates following the openssl steps in the [main readme](https://github.com/vbrick/rev-jwt-gen-sample/README.md)
-    * If JWT authentication is already set up Rev: update PEM files in `certs` directory with relevant certificates/keys
-    * Run `deno task init` to create new Signing cert/key, then follow steps on screen.

 ## Commands
 Get help for scripts using `deno task <task> --help` or `deno run --allow-all <task>.ts --help`.

-### `deno task init`
-Create Signing certificate/key - *(assumes OpenSSL in path)*

 ### `deno task jwt <username or email>`
 Generate a JWT for the given user and dump to stdout